A Linear-complexity Tensor Butterfly Algorithm for Compressing High-dimensional Oscillatory Integral Operators: Review of Matrix Algorithms

 For $d$-dimensional discretized OIOs $\mat{K}\in \mathbb{C}^{(m_1 m_2 \ddd m_d)\times (n_1 n_2 \ddd n_d)}$ with $m_k=n_k=n$, we can assume that $n=C_b2^L$ with some constant $C_b$.
 For the above-described binary-tree-based butterfly algorithm, the leaf nodes of the trees are of size $C_b^d$ and this leads to a $dL$-level butterfly factorization.
 The memory and CPU complexities for this algorithm become $O(dn^dr^2\log n)$ and $O(dn^dr^3\log n)$, respectively.
-On the other hand, the multi-dimensional tree-based butterfly algorithm \cite{li2018multidimensional,chen2020multidimensional} leads to a $L$-level factorization with $O(2^dn^dr^2\log n)$ memory and $O(2^dn^dr^3\log n)$ CPU complexities.
-Despite their quasi-linear complexity for high-dimensional OIOs, the butterfly rank $r$ is constant but high, leading to very large prefactors of these binary and multi-dimensional tree-based algorithms.
-In the following, we turn to tensor decomposition algorithms to reduce both the prefactor and asymptotic scaling of matrix butterfly algorithms.
+On the other hand, the multi-dimensional tree-based butterfly algorithm \cite{li2018multidimensional,chen2020multidimensional} leads to a $L$-level factorization with $O(2^dn^dr^2\log n)$ memory and $O(2^dn^dr^3\log n)$ CPU complexities. \ylrev{In this paper, we only use the binary-tree-based algorithm as the baseline matrix butterfly algorithm.} Despite their quasi-linear complexity for high-dimensional OIOs, the butterfly rank $r$ is constant but high, leading to very large prefactors of these binary and multi-dimensional tree-based algorithms.
+In the following, we turn to tensor decomposition algorithms to reduce both the prefactor and asymptotic scaling of matrix butterfly algorithms. \ylrev{The proposed tensor decomposition explores additional tensor compressibility of high-dimensional OIOs such as translational invariance of free-space Green's functions and dimensional separability of Fourier transforms.
+As will be clear in the next section, the prefactor (dependent on the butterfly rank) can be reduced by leveraging Tucker decomposition for tensorization of the middle-level submatrices $\mat{K}(\overline{t},\overline{s})$ of \cref{eqn:butterfly_mat}.
+The Tucker decomposition is further factored out along each dimension in a nested fashion by simultaneously moving along the binary tree of that dimension and $d$ binary trees of other dimensions.
+As a result, the number of transfer matrices becomes dominant only towards the middle level $L^c$, leading to a factor of $\log n$ reduction in the asymptotic complexity.}